joelgibson/IHecke/Internals.md

     will yield the same basis object (which is relevant, since basis objects uses caches to speed up their operation).
 2. At the middle level we have basis objects such as `AlgIHkeStd`, `AlgIHkeCan`, and so on.
-These types all extend a common base type `AlgIHkeBase`, which allows us to neatly define common operations and fallback methods.
-There is never an actual object created of type `AlgIHkeBase`.
+These types all extend a common base type `BasisIHke`, which allows us to neatly define common operations and fallback methods.
+There is never an actual object created of type `BasisIHke`.
 3. At the bottom level we have element objects of type `EltIHke`, which is the data of a basis object (its parent), and a map of Coxeter group elements to scalars (the linear combination).

-Defining the types in this way (especially that middle level) allows us to take full advantage of Magma's multiple dispatch intrinsics, so that we can define a "default" or "fallback" implementation of an operation using the base type `AlgIHkeBase`, but specific bases can define their own versions of these functions, which get automatically used in preference to the default or fallback.
+Defining the types in this way (especially that middle level) allows us to take full advantage of Magma's multiple dispatch intrinsics, so that we can define a "default" or "fallback" implementation of an operation using the base type `BasisIHke`, but specific bases can define their own versions of these functions, which get automatically used in preference to the default or fallback.
 I'm calling the extensibility built out of this pattern a *protocol*.